wonsunahn/CS1632_MonkeySim/README.md

 Please click on the download link at the top of the project page.
 Keep the download running as you read the below instructions and install it when it is ready.
-The instasll package is just a ZIP file that you can decompress at a location of your choice.
+The install package is just a ZIP file that you can decompress at a location of your choice.
 Under it, there is a **bin/** directory and within it are the application binaries.
 Try launching the app and if it does not run properly, please read the troubleshooting guide on the download webpage.
 One